bluescarni/mppp/README.md

 [![codecov.io](https://codecov.io/github/bluescarni/mppp/coverage.svg?branch=master)](https://codecov.io/github/bluescarni/mppp?branch=master)
 [![Docs](https://readthedocs.org/projects/pip/badge/?version=latest)](http://bluescarni.github.io/mppp/)

-mp++ is a small C++11 header-only library for multiprecision arithmetic.
-Based on the well-known [GMP](http://www.gmplib.org>) library, mp++ places a strong emphasis on optimising operations on small values.
-When dealing with small operands, mp++ will:
+mp++ is a C++11 header-only library for multiprecision arithmetic, currently supporting integers, rationals and quadruple-precision floats.
+Based on well-known libraries such as [GMP](http://www.gmplib.org>), [MPFR](http://www.mpfr.org), and others, mp++ has two main objectives:

-* avoid heap memory allocations as much as possible, and
-* use optimised implementations of basic operations (instead of calling GMP functions).
+* to maximise performance for small integers and rationals,
+* to provide a modern, consistent and unified C++ interface to several lower-level multiprecision libraries.

+mp++ adopts various techniques to improve performance on small multiprecision integers and rationals.
-The combination of these two techniques results in a performance increase, on small operands, with respect to GMP (see the [benchmarks](https://bluescarni.github.io/mppp/benchmarks.html) section of the documentation).
-The price to pay is a small overhead when operating on large operands.
+In particular, a small buffer optimisation and custom implementations of basic mathematical primitives are instrumental in achieving a performance increase, with respect to GMP and other libraries, which can be rather substantial (see the [benchmarks](https://bluescarni.github.io/mppp/benchmarks.html) section).
+The price to pay is a small overhead when operating on large integers.

-mp++ was created to cater to the requirements of computer algebra systems, which typically need to be able to manipulate arbitrarily-large numbers but which, in practice, often end up storing many small values (e.g., as coefficients in a polynomial).
+mp++ is a spinoff of the [Piranha](https://github.com/bluescarni/piranha) library.
+It was created to cater to the requirements of computer algebra systems, which typically need to be able to manipulate arbitrarily-large numbers but which, in practice, often end up storing many small values (e.g., as coefficients in a polynomial or entries in a matrix).

 mp++ is written in modern C++, and it requires a C++11-capable compiler.
 Currently it is continuously tested on the following setups: